schollz/tmi/README.md

 - multiple sequences can be in one file with each below a line specifying "`pattern X`" where you fill in "`X`"
 - if multiple sequences are in one file, chain them with "`chain X Y`"
 - comments are specified by "`#`"
+- pairs of *numbers* are interpreted as cc number and cc value respectively, example: "`24,99`"

 by default *tmi* uses a meter of 4, but this can be changed at startup using `m = tmi:new{meter=X}`.

 ### examples of *tmi* files

-the following are valid *tmi* files
+the following are valid *tmi* files.

+this one plays four chords:

 ```
 # a four chord song